UNTV Broadcast Center: Background

 The building is referred to as The Millennial Tower according to the firm Rchitects, Inc. and is now called as The Philippine Broadcast Hub based on UNTV's official website.
 It was built by Archipelago Builders while the second phase is awarded to BAP Construction and Development Corporation.

-The building is owned by Breakthrough and Milestones Productions International, the content provider and major blocktimer of UNTV (DWAO-TV), a broadcast station owned by the Progressive Broadcasting Corporation.
+The building is owned by Breakthrough and Milestones Productions International, the content provider and major blocktimer of UNTV (DWAO-DTV), a broadcast station owned by the Progressive Broadcasting Corporation.

 It is located near the former UNTV Building, the station's headquarters since July 2008.
 The 16-storey building with three discs on top will be built on a 1428 sqm lot formerly occupied by the Transient Home of Kamanggagawa Foundation Inc. (KFI), a charitable institution run by the Members Church of God International, a Christian religious organization and UNTV's long-time partner.

-Pending completion of the new building, UNTV relocated its studios, radio booths and production facilities at the La Verdad Christian College - Caloocan Campus in EDSA,Caloocan City.
+Pending completion of the new building, UNTV relocated its studios, radio booths and production facilities at the La Verdad Christian College - Caloocan Campus in EDSA, Caloocan City.